Mapping Glossy Blacks

-- The birds favours nesting sites where there are numerous suitable hollows.
+- The birds favour nesting sites where there are numerous suitable hollows.
 Pairs prefer to nest in proximity to other pairs, rather than in isolation.

 Below are four examples of potential Glossy Black-Cockatoo nest hollows in coastal forests of the Atlas of Life region.